 Tyler Printmaking has a robust schedule of visitings artists, scholars, curators, writers, and critics, who present public lectures, work with our students to collaboratively create projects, present their research, and engage with our students in one-on-one critiques.
 We also regularly venture out of our studios to visit artists studios, print studios, exhibitions, and events in Philadelphia and in nearby New York City.

-Additionally, Tyler School of Art hosts a range of compelling public presentations through the Critical Dialogues series and Temple Contemporary's ongoing series of lectures and events.
+Additionally, Tyler School of Art and Architecture hosts a range of compelling public presentations through the Critical Dialogues series and Temple Contemporary's ongoing series of lectures and events.

 Master ukiyoe woodblock carver Motoharu Asaka with TUJ Professor